Alvaston: Geography

 Alvaston lies to the southeast of Derby city centre, bounded to the east by the A6 dual carriageway, and to the north by the River Derwent.
+It is bordered to the north by the wards of Chaddesden East, Chaddesden West and Spondon; to the west by the city centre, Sinfin and Osmaston; to the south by Chellaston and Shelton Lock; and to the east by the district of South Derbyshire.

-Two miles to the west lies the site of the Derby Canal, the nineteenth century township of Allenton, and the Osmaston Park Industrial Estate.
+Two miles to the west lies the site of the Derby Canal, the 19th-century township of Allenton, and the Osmaston Park Industrial Estate.
 To the north-west on the A6 towards Derby, a small settlement of Victorian terraced homes forms Wilmorton.
 The Pride Park development, which includes the Derby County football stadium, is a short walk away.
 To the north, the River Derwent flows from Derby towards its confluence with the River Trent.
 The long-established chemical works of Celenese(formally Accordis and Courtaulds) are the northern bank, towards Spondon.
 To the east lies the open countryside of South Derbyshire and Elvaston Castle Country Park, a favourite place for picnics and lakeside walks.
 To the south, Boulton Moor stretches towards Chellaston and Aston-on-Trent.
 Perched on the edge of the settlement, on Stocker Flat and overlooking Boulton Moor may be found a maze of 1970s–1980s-built culs-de-sac and footpaths, leading to council and privately built homes.